 Limited user accounts

-You can use the limited user account for the University’s services that require identification, such as Flamma, Wiki, Moodle or Sisu.
-Some of the services require that the user account information includes the user’s personal identity code or email address.
-Limited user accounts cannot be used to log in to University workstations.
+With a limited user account, you can access university services that require authentication, such as Flamma, Wiki, Moodle or Sisu.
+Some services require that your user account details also include your personal identity number or email address.
+You cannot use the limited user account to log in to university workstations.

 Roaming accounts